LatikeshAhire/US_home_price_pred/README.md

 # US_home_price_pred

-Combined all the data in preparing_data.ipynb notebook
+1.Combined all the data in preparing_data.ipynb notebook
-created model in the main.ipynb notebook
+2.created model in the main.ipynb notebook
-Explored important features in the imp_features.ipynb notebook
+3.Explored important features in the imp_features.ipynb notebook

 Developed a neural network model with three hidden layers and R2 score of 0.90.